 After you’ve confirmed your program is ready to apply, you may begin your digital application.
 You can save your progress and return later, as well as share access with additional stakeholders in your program.
 During the process, your digital signatures will be collected, and you can submit any required supporting documents.

 Your application helps CASCE confirm that your program has the required foundational pieces in place and intends to move forward in the accreditation process.
 Applications are accepted from October 1 through December 1 annually.

-All applicants are required to pay a non-refundable $1,000 application fee (current ERP programs pay $500).
-Programs will be invoiced for the application fee once the application is received.
-Please note that undergraduate and graduate programs at the same institution are evaluated and accredited separately.
-Each program requires individual applications and accreditation fees.
+All applicants are required to pay a non-refundable $1,000 application fee (current ERP programs pay $500) that will be invoiced once their application is evaluated and approved.

 Once your institution receives your Site Visit Report, you will have 30 days to respond with your official Program Response.
-If the program is free of non-compliances, you may simply respond that the report is accepted.
+If your program is free of non-compliances, you may simply respond that your report is accepted.

-Once the Accreditation Review Committee has received and reviewed the Program Response, any non-compliant standards and response will be reported to the CASCE Board along with a recommendation regarding accreditation.
-The CASCE board will make your accreditation decision.
+After the Accreditation Review Committee has received and reviewed your Program Response, any non-compliant standards and responses will be reported to the CASCE Board along with their recommendation regarding accreditation.
+Then, the CASCE board will make your accreditation decision.

 Once you are a CASCE accredited program, you must maintain your accreditation by completing an Annual Report and paying your annual fees.

 If you have substantive changes to your program, CASCE must be notified within 30 days of the change.
 Substantive changes include: Program Director changes (including leave of absence and interim), a change in college or school, or change in degree or concentration.